Prince Oskar of Prussia

 Prince Oskar Karl Gustav Adolf was the fifth son of Wilhelm II, German Emperor and King of Prussia and Princess Augusta Viktoria of Schleswig-Holstein.
 He was born at the Marble Palace in Potsdam, Kingdom of Prussia, now in the German state of Brandenburg, on July 27, 1888, and had six siblings:

-Like his elder brothers, Oskar was educated at Plön, where he received strict military training.
-He served in the Prussian forces during World War I, leading his troops into numerous successful battles.
+Like his elder brothers, Oskar was educated at Plön where he received strict military training.
+He served in the Prussian forces during World War I and led his troops into numerous successful battles.
 Toward the end of the war, he served on the Eastern Front and received numerous medals and honors for his bravery.
 He continued to serve for several years after the fall of the Prussian monarchy.

 Prince Oskar with his wife and children, 1925. photo: By Bundesarchiv, Bild 102-00069 / CC-BY-SA 3.0, CC BY-SA 3.0 de, https://commons.wikimedia.org/w/index.php?curid=5478638

 On July 31, 1914, at Bellevue Palace in Berlin, Oskar married Countess Ina-Marie von Bassewitz.
-As the marriage was considered morganatic, the bride could not take her husband’s style and title.
-Instead, four days prior to the wedding, Ina-Marie was created Countess von Ruppin.
+The marriage was considered morganatic, so the bride could not take her husband’s style and title.
+Instead, four days before the wedding, Ina-Marie was created Countess von Ruppin.
 Several years later, in November 1919, the marriage was decreed dynastic, and Ina-Marie and her children were elevated to HRH Prince/Princess of Prussia as of June 1920.
 The couple had four children:

 • Prince Oskar (1915-1939) – unmarried